UffizziCloud/uffizzi_controller/README.md

 * [Uffizzi CLI](https://github.com/UffizziCloud/uffizzi_cli) - A command-line interface for Uffizzi App
 * [Uffizzi Dashboard](https://app.uffizzi.com) - A graphical user interface for Uffizzi App (not available for self-hosting)

-To host open-source Uffizzi, you will also need the following external dependencies:
+To host Uffizzi yourself, you will also need the following external dependencies:

  * Kubernetes (k8s) cluster
  * Postgres database